wangxiaoyunanne/docs/source/hive_scaling.html.md

 power and memory bandwidth improve faster than the inter connects, the compute to communicate ratio needs to be higher to start seeing positive scaling.

-## Louvain
+## Community Detection (Louvain)

-The main part and most time consuming of the Louvain algorithm is the modularity optimization iterations.
+The main and most time consuming part of the Louvain algorithm is the modularity optimization iterations.
 The aggregated edge weights between vertices and their respective adjacent communities, as well as the out-going edge weights of each community, are needed for the modularity optimization.
 The